AI in Marketing: Tools, Strategies & Best Practices 2026

 The use of AI in customer communication is subject to strict regulatory requirements in the DACH region:

-- Data processing in the EUDo you prefer providers with servers located in the EU?
+- Data processing in the EU: Prefer providers with a server location in the EU

 Typical ROI metrics from the DACH market:

-- Cost reduction30-50% lower costs per customer request compared to purely human support
+- Cost reduction: 30-50% lower costs per customer inquiry compared to purely human support

-By 2026, AI in marketing will no longer be a competitive advantage—it will be a prerequisite.
-Companies that don't use AI will be left behind by the competition.
+In 2026, AI in marketing is no longer a competitive advantage – it is a basic requirement.
+Companies that do not use AI will be left behind by the competition.
 But: AI is not an end in itself.
-The key lies in strategic integration—the right tools for the right tasks, with the right processes.
+The key lies in strategic integration – the right tools, for the right tasks, with the right processes.

-Our recommendation at GoldenWing after over 3 years of AI experience:
+Our recommendation at GoldenWing after more than 3 years of AI experience:

-- Start small— a tool, a use case, a pilot project
+- Start small – one tool, one use case, one pilot project

-- Invest in people— Prompt Engineering is the new core marketing competency
+- Invest in people – prompt engineering is the new core marketing competence